tensorflow/tensorflow/tensorflow/lite/g3doc/performance/gpu_advanced.md

 Using serialization of GPU kernel code and model data from previous initializations can reduce latency of GPU delegate's initialization up to 90%.
-ThThis improvement is is achieved by exchanging disk space for time savings.
+This improvement is achieved by exchanging disk space for time savings.
 You can enable this feature with a few configurations options, as shown in the following code examples: